-Home energy assessments are available to most New York State residents--renters and owners--at no cost.
+Home energy assessments are available to most New York State residents--renters and owners--at no cost to you (contractors are paid $250 by NYSERDA).
 The assessments help you identify which improvements make sense for your home.
 Having an energy assessment qualifies you for incentives, rebates, and low-interest loans that can be applied to your energy-efficiency improvements.

 How can I make my Home energy efficient?

 1. Get an Energy Assessment.
-These are no-cost to households with incomes under $157,000.
-Use one of these local contractors and support well-paying jobs in our community:
+These are no-cost to households in Tompkins County with incomes under $178,000.
+Use one of these local contractors--all of whom have agreed to a set of good practice standards--and support well-paying jobs in our community:

+You may also choose from a list of dozens of others who may serve the region.
 Assessments take 2-4 hours.
 You should accompany the auditor to learn the most about your home and its energy needs.
 Based on the assessment, contractors will provide you with a report with recommended actions to improve the comfort and safety of your home, as well as reduce your energy bills.
 The report will provide payback estimates for each of the improvements.
+Either contact a contractor directly or apply online (takes 2 minutes):

 The contractors will help you determine if you qualify for any available discount or rebate programs, such as:

-- EmPower NY - If your family makes less than 60% of the State's median income ($53,071 for a family of four in 2017), you may qualify for the EmPower program which covers 100% of qualifying energy improvements like insulation, air sealing, and more.
+EmPower NY - If your family makes less than 60% of the State's median income ($55,176 for a family of four in 2019), you may qualify for the EmPower program which covers 100% of qualifying energy improvements like insulation, air sealing, replacement of inefficient lighting, freezers and fridges, and more.

-- The Weatherization Assistance Program (WAP), administered locally by Tompkins Community Action (here for other counties), uses the same eligibility criteria as Empower NY (see above), and provides additional energy improvements at no cost.
+The Weatherization Assistance Program (WAP), administered locally by Tompkins Community Action (here for other counties), uses the same eligibility criteria as Empower NY (see above), and provides additional energy improvements at no cost, including heating system replacement.

 Download a combined application for EmPower and WAP here.

-- Assisted Home Performance with Energy Star - For families below 80% of area median income ($70,761 for a family of four in Tompkins County, 2017).
-This covers 50% of eligible improvements up to $4,000.
+Assisted Home Performance with Energy Star - For households below 80% of area median income ($73,568 for a family of four in Tompkins County, 2019).
+This covers 50% of eligible improvements up to $4,000 for homeowners.

 There are also low-interest loans (3.5-4%) and other discounts available.
 Learn more about these and about all the different home energy efficiency programs on NYSERDA's site.